-I.-Performance of Enagás Financiaciones, S.A.U. in 2018
+I.-Performance of Enagás Financiaciones, S.A.U. in 2019

-Revenue is 65,726 thousands of euros.
+Revenue is 81,329 thousands of euros.

-The result of the financial year was profit of 6,299 thousands of euros.
+The result of the financial year was profit of 15,189 thousands of euros.

-Share capital is represented by 900 shares with a par value of 100 euros each, all of the same class and series, fully subscribed and paid by the Sole Shareholder, Enagás, S.A.
+The share capital is represented by 8.900 shares with a face value of 100 euros each, all of the same class and series, fully subscribed and paid by the Sole Shareholder, Enagás, S.A.

-II. -Main business risks
+II.-Main business risks

-The Company Enagás Financiaciones, S.A.U. is exposed to the materialisation of various risks intrinsic to the sector, markets in which it operates and the activities it performs, which could prevent it from achieving its objectives and executing its strategies successfully.
+The company Enagás Financiaciones, S.A.U. is exposed to the materialisation of various risks intrinsic to the sector, markets in which it operates and the activities it performs, which could prevent it from achieving its objectives and executing its strategies successfully.

-The Enagás Group, to which the Company Enagás Financiaciones, S.A.U. belongs, has established a risk management and control model aimed at ensuring the continuity of the business and the achievement of the objectives of the company in a predictable manner and with a medium-low profile for all of its risks.
-This model can adapt itself to the complexity of the Company's corporate activity in a competitive global environment and a complex economic context in which risk can materialize more quickly and the danger of contagion is evident.
+The Enagás Group, to which the company Enagás Financiaciones, S.A.U. belongs, has established a risk control and management model aimed at ensuring the achievement of the objectives of the company in a predictable manner and with a medium-low profile for all of its risks.
+This model allows it to adapt to the complexity of its business activity in a globalised competitive environment, in a complex economic context, where the materialisation of a risk is more rapid and with an evident contagion effect.